 - A toddler can handle 4-5 hours of awake time.

-Basically, you ward off overtiredness when you watch your baby’s sleep and feeding schedule carefully, and make sure that naps and feedings are happening at the right times so as to ensure your baby or toddler doesn’t stay awake too long.
+Basically, you ward off overtiredness when you watch your baby’s sleep and feeding schedule carefully.
+Make sure that naps and feedings are happening at the right times so as to ensure your baby or toddler doesn’t stay awake too long.
 Use these scheduling resources to help:

 Baby Nap Chart (includes awake time recommendations by age)